 Outokumpu’s purchasing decisions are made solely based on Outokumpu Group’s best interests, taking into account the environmental, economic and social aspects of its Corporate Responsibility Policy.
 Suppliers will win Outokumpu’s business based on best value in use of product or service offered.
 Value in use means the total amount spent on a particular commitment, including, among other things, the initial contract price, life cycle cost of investment, effect on Outokumpu’s production efficiency and quality, commission fees, handling as well as other transaction costs and taxes.

-In 2017, Outokumpu had 10,173 suppliers in 60 different countries.
+In 2019, Outokumpu had over 9,000 suppliers.
 Clear majority of suppliers are located in those countries in Europe, USA, and Mexico, where Outokumpu has its production units.
-On the average, the proportion of spending on local suppliers at significant Outokumpu locations of operation was 12% in 2017.
-There were no significant changes in Outokumpu's supply chain.
+In those locations where we have significant production sites with melt shops, local suppliers account for 80-90% of purchases.
+There were no major changes in the supplier base during the year.
 Some purchase volumes between the raw materials suppliers shifted, but no new major suppliers were introduced.
 No suppliers were identified to have negative human rights impacts.

 Current and future employees